What is autism?

 For more information about the behaviours relating to autism, visit our signs and characteristics page.

-Most people with autism often do want to have friends, but have difficulty engaging socially with others or knowing how to recognise and respond to the intentions and emotions of others.
+Most autistic people often do want to have friends, but have difficulty engaging socially with others or knowing how to recognise and respond to the intentions and emotions of others, particularly towards non-autistic people.
+This is known as the double empathy theory.

 For more information about the behaviours relating to autism, visit our signs and characteristics page.